chili-epfl/CelluloV1/Firmware/README.md

 Load the project into MPLAB X, connect the robot over ICSP and click the *Make and Program Device* button.

+Note that the directory paths and file names are documented strictly in the configurations.xml file, which can be found inside the project folder (cellulo-firmware.X/nbproject).
+Place all the files and folders accordingly to prevent #include issues when loading the project into MPLAB.

 =========================================